-Cedar shutters should be regularly inspected for deterioration of the finish.
-All wood expands and contracts with environmental change.
+Wooden exterior shutters should be regularly inspected for deterioration of the finish since all wood expands and contracts with environmental change.
 Growth conditions of the incense cedar tree result in minimal movement, but there still may appear small cracks in the finish due to this unavoidable reaction.
 Simple touch-up of these areas may be required to prevent moisture penetration.

-Outdoor shutters installed in heavily shaded areas may have difficulty drying.
-Exterior shutters in these areas may require more frequent inspection.
-Also, trim vines or other vegetation that climes on or touches the shutters.
+Outdoor shutters installed in heavily shaded areas may have difficulty drying and exterior shutters in these areas may require more frequent inspection.
+Also, trim vines or other vegetation that climbs on or touches the shutters.

 Exterior Shutter Review